ilg-physics-ucsb/physics3l-manual/Lab3-Week1/Lab3-Week1.md

 ![Image of Mass in Three positions](imgs/SHMDerivation.png)
 :::

 Figure 4 shows the mass in three different positions labeled 1, 2, and 3.
-Position 1 shows the unstretched spring which is what we use to mark the zero position.
-Position 2 is the mass in its equilibrium position.
-Position 3 shows the mass when it has been displaced by an amount $\Delta y$ from equilibrium.
+Position 1 shows the unstretched spring.
+Position 2 is the mass in its equilibrium position which is what we will call the zero position.
+Position 3 shows the mass when it has been displaced by an amount $y$ from equilibrium.

 We already know that in position 2 the spring force is given by:

 :::Figure:Equation
 $$
-F_{sp2} = ky_0 = mg
+F_{sp2} = ky = mg = 0
 $$
 :::